 Even though the French protectorate seized control of Bahia Palace from Pasha Glaoui, the French continued to support him in return for him supporting them.
 By all accounts, he was a very successful diplomat who formed close ties with a number of foreign leaders, including Sir Winston Churchill.

 Today, Bahia Palace is undeniably one of the top historical Marrakech tourist attractions, although it does not attract as many tourists as Majorelle Garden which can actually becomes rather crowded during the high season.
 This alone makes if a really nice place to visit if you are hoping to avoid large crowds of tourists.

 The palace itself is located on a large 2-acre plot of land in the center of Marrakech’s famous medina.
 It has a total of 150 rooms, including a harem section which is located alongside the palace’s Court of Honor.

 The rooms and salons in the harem section were of course intended for the vizier’s 24 concubines, while his 4 wives lived inside the palace with him.

 The palace as it is today, is best known for its beautiful interior which features an abundance of stained glass windows, hand-carved wooden wall coverings; beautiful cedar wood ceilings, and magnificent zellig-tiled fireplaces.

 Although Bahia Palace is open to the public, it is not open in its entirety.

 In fact, only a relatively small percentage of the palace and palace grounds are open to the public, but there is still plenty to see.
-This is why you will find Bahia Palace featured in many different Morocco tour packages, and also several Egypt and Morocco tours offered by Egypt Tours Plus.
+This is why you will find Bahia Palace featured in several Egypt and Morocco Tours offered by Egypt Tours Plus.